bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Partly Cloudy
+- Fog
-- 95% humidity
+- 0% humidity
-- 1 mph wind
+- 2 mph wind
-- 56% cloud cover
+- 0% cloud cover
-- 54 AQI 🟨
+- 55 AQI 🟨
 - 0.09 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours